story-branch/story_branch/README.md

     export PIVOTAL_API_KEY=yourapikeywithoutquotesoranythingelse

-You can run that line on it's own too so you don't have to open a new shell.
-You'll find the Pivotal Tracker API key at the bottom of your Profile page when logged in.
+You also can run that line on it's own, so you don't have to open a new shell.
+The API key is visble at the bottom of your Pivotal Tracker Profile page when you're logged in.

 To identify which Pivotal Project to use, place a `.pivotal-id` file in the project root folder, alongside `.git` and `.gitignore` etc.

-`.pivotal-id` should just contain the id number of the project, and nothing else.
-Find it at the end of the project page url, its the number after the last `/`.
+`.pivotal-id` should just contain the id number of the project.
+Find it at the end of the project page url, it's the number after the last `/`.
 There's an example `.pivotal-id` in the repository.

-You can also use the environment var `PIVOTAL_PROJECT_ID` however, it's not so practical to do that.
+You can also use the environment var `PIVOTAL_PROJECT_ID` if you prefer.

 ## Usage

-Once you're all setup, you can put `story_branch` in your path, or move it somewhere (it's self contained) that's already in your path.
+Once you're setup, place `story_branch` in your path.

-> Note: story_branch will be converted to/released as a gem in a few
-> days/one week, so installation to the path will be automatic at that
-> time.

-Navigate to your project root, and while it's checkout out at your master branch, type:
+Navigate to your project root, and while it's checked out at your master branch, type:

     story_branch

-The rest is interactive from here on, when the process is finished, you'll be switched automatically to the newly created branch.
+Follow the directions on screen.
+When the process is finished, you'll be switched automatically to the newly created branch.

 ## Dependencies